Menu

 What is Class 1 Div 2 Lighting?

-Hazardous location classifications, as defined by the National Electric Code (NEC) and National Fire Protection Association (NFPA), are used to determine the appropriate lighting and electrical equipment for environments where ignitable gases, vapors, flammable liquids, or combustible dusts may be present.
+Hazardous location classifications follow the National Electric Code (NEC) and National Fire Protection Association (NFPA) guidelines to determine appropriate lighting for environments containing ignitable gases, vapors, flammable liquids, or combustible dusts.

 What is a Class 1 Div 2 Hazardous Area?